Nutrition and Dietetics Faculty

 The mission of the Didactic Program in Dietetics is to provide an educational environment consistent with the mission of Concordia College that will prepare students:

-• for supervised practice leading to eligibility for the Commission on Dietetic Registration credentialing exam to become a registered dietitian nutritionist
+- for supervised practice and completion of a graduate degree leading to eligibility for the Commission on Dietetic Registration credentialing exam to become a registered dietitian nutritionist

 Concordia’s Didactic Program in Dietetics provides learning experiences that prepare students to achieve the following outcomes: